radix-io/hands-on/README.md

   * `cd hands-on
 * Set up your environment to have access to the utilities needed for the hands-on exercises
   * `source ./setup-env.sh`

+Please use the `ATPESC2018` project and either the `atpesc_morning` or `atpesc_night` queue (depending on whether we are in the day or evening portion of the course) for job submissions.
+You can also use the `/projects/ATPESC2018` directory for data storage if you modify the exercise scripts or try your own examples.

 Please ask your instructors if you have questions or need assistance.
 Two exercises are described below.